Hoping to use VideoAsk with your favorite app? Use Zapier to connect VideoAsk to thousands of other web services.

 If it's been set up properly and a response meets its conditions, you'll see a success message and now the Zapier zap will only trigger when the condition you created is met.

-In our case, we will only receive a message on Slack when someone gets to step 3 of our videoask!
+In our case, we will only receive a message on Slack when someone gets to step 2 of our videoask and answers with "Daily" or "1x a week".

 To effectively configure your Zapier zap, you'll need to select the appropriate field for the answer type of that step of your videoask.
 If the wrong field is selected, then the filter (and therefore the zap) will not work.